 “This translation was done by a machine!
 Everyone knows that ‘make up’ means ‘maquillaje’!”

-True story: a client’s internal reviewer objected to the translation ‘the make-up of the committee included…’ because he had never heard ‘make up’ used in this way before.
+When it comes to translation, ‘A’ does not always equal ‘B’.
+Translation, even of technical documents, is very often a subjective matter; different people regularly insist on different solutions.
 Some people prioritise academic correctness over normal usage of the target language.
-Some overlook the fact that industry usage does not always coincide with official terminology or everyday speech (hence the importance of choosing a translator who is specialised in your field).
+Others overlook the fact that industry usage does not always coincide with official terminology or everyday speech (hence the importance of choosing a translator who is specialised in your field).

 In order to achieve best results the first time around, one must establish a clear and defined line of communication with your language service provider, specifying what is expected in each circumstance.
 It’s important to consider your preferred tone, technical terminology, as well as personal preferences.

 The importance of a good reviewer

 The reviewer is often the key to this process, and thus the success of the project at hand.
 Because they are so important, coordinators should take note, and choose reviewers carefully, on the basis of their technical knowledge (the product, industry, market, etc.), their availability, and also their positive attitude.

 However, depending on the type of documentation, the internal review process should be confined to reviewing technical terminology, or to assessing whether the result is appropriate for the target market.
 Although it is a huge temptation to do so, reviewers should not offer opinions on (or refuse to accept) other aspects of the translation.